Creatide/Text-Generator-LSTM/README.md

 ```

 ## How Command Arguments Works?
-Train (-t) model and save it to folder "data/models" using name -(m) MyModelName.h5.
-Then we use only these artists and custom genre for training data (-i).
+Train `-t` model and save it to folder `data/models` using name `-m MyModelName`.
+Then we use only these artists and custom genre for training data using `-i`.
 ```
 python main.py -t -m MyModelName -i "Alice in Chains, Nirvana, grunge"
 ```

-Generate texts (-g) using model named (-m) MyModelName.
-Generated text length (-l) will be 400 characters and we will generate 10 pieces (-c) of different texts.
+Generate `-g` texts using model named `-m MyModelName`.
+Generated text length `-l` will be 400 characters and we will generate 10 pieces `-c` of different texts.
 ```
 python main.py -g -m MyModelName -l 400 -c 10
 ```